PneumonoIsNotAvailable/Gravestones/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report issues with the mod.
+about: Report issues with the mod
 title: "[Bug]"
 labels: ''
 assignees: PneumonoIsNotAvailable